I found this quote by Carl Jung. It made me pause. What made time stop when I was a child? What did I love to do?

 But, I can’t help but think, I need to take the time to enjoy these pleasures on a regular basis.
 A new goal.

 I don’t understand but the gallery sales have slowed down.
 We have changed nothing.
 All the same advertising, sharing on social media the stories of our fantastic pieces of pottery, glass, jewelry and wall art.
 Weekly Live Videos, emails, and more.
 I believe to my core that our artists are some of the best at their art medium.
 Yes, there are many many talented people.
 We represent such a small group of artists.
 It’s puzzling.
 I guess just keep working it.

-I am working on a huge instillation project.
+I am working on an instillation project.
 I am not going to talk about it yet.
-But, its a big project for me and I am excited about it.
+But, it is a big project for me and I am excited about it.
 It will be using porcelain clay and architectural.
 I hope it comes together and goes out into the world.
 We will see.
 A picture from the past:

 I don’t remember who purchased this group but I love them!
 Time to revisit them.
 Sarah, has been going back in our blog posts (more than ten years worth!).
 She keeps sending me text messages “You made this?!”
 I love it.
 It’s been fun to look back.
 Now, looking forward.